Advanced YAML Features: Anchors, Aliases, and Merging

 โ

-, but modifies the write
+override inherits from base, but modifies the write permission.

 ๐ก Best Practices